Take a tour of Wickenburg – virtually! Sit back, relax, and enjoy your tour of Wickenburg.

 Once you arrive in Wickenburg, stop by the Visitors Center, located in the historic Santa Fe Depot at 216 N. Frontier Street.
-The Visitors Center is currently closed, but our staff is more than happy to meet you outside the building to assist you.
 Be sure to grab the Historical Walking Tour, a brochure that guides you to all the must-see attractions in downtown Wickenburg.

 GUEST RANCHES & ACCOMMODATIONS

 Wickenburg’s western heritage is still honored and celebrated today.
 Experience the authentic Wild West at one of our beautiful guest ranches.